jappeace/twitch/blog-posts.md

 Feel free to submit your own with a PR, or simply on the [discord](https://discord.gg/Hp4agqy) blogpost channel.

 # Monad stack
+You should not worry about this untill your application has at least 2k lines of code.
+Just keep doing everything in IO up to that point.

 Ocharles provides an excelent overview: https://ocharles.org.uk/posts/2016-01-26-transformers-free-monads-mtl-laws.html